codeandfury/userstamp/README.md

 Running Unit Tests
 ------------------

-There is a single RSpec file with multiple tests for the plugin.
+There are two rspec files to test this plugin.
+The userstamp_spec will test all the basic funcationality around having a stamper and model_stamp.
+The posts_controller_spec tests the plugins ability to integrate with a rails controller.

-The test can be run by executing the following command from the userstamp directory:
+These tests can be run by executing the following command(s) from the userstamp directory:

     rspec spec/lib/userstamp_spec.rb
+    rspec spec/controllers/posts_controller_spec.rb

+    OR

+    rspec spec

 It is cofigured to work with guard.
 To use guard do a 'gem install guard-rspec'.
 Then just run 'guard'